gretzky/nhl-api/packages/players/README.md

 const gretzkyId = getPlayerId("wayne gretzky")
 // or part of the players name const gretzkyId = getPlayerId("gretzky")
-// or their nickname
-const gretzkyId = getPlayerId("the great one")
 // all return the players id - 8447400
+// or an array of players if more than 1 player matches a name

 // you can then use the id to make api calls to endpoints related to player stats/info axios